-Field Hunter Clinic and Hunter Pace in Oxford, OH
+Field Hunter Clinic, Hunter pace, and jumper derby - Oxford, OH

 Field Hunter Clinics

 This weekend is designed so that riders can come for both the clinic and pace, or choose one or the other.
+This year, we’ve added the option of a jumper derby to follow the hunter pace!
 If you wish to spend the night, stabling is available, and we can help you find overnight accommodations for the two-legged participants.

 Clinic cost includes stirrup cup and lunch, though we ask you to bring a dish to share for lunch, just like we do when foxhunting.